CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Methodology

-In the following, we develop an algorithm to assess hallucinations as defined in Definition~\ref{def:hallucination}.
-For image processing tasks, an ideal hallucination measurement should efficiently capture plausible but inconsistent textures during inference.
-Wavelets and shearlets have been shown as powerful dictionaries in image processing \cite{mallat1999wavelet,kutyniok2012shearlets,kutyniok2016shearlab,guo2006sparse,li2022convolutional}.
-Their ability to extract directional texture information makes them ideal tools for detecting hallucinations.
+In the following, we develop an algorithm to assess the hallucination estimation metric as defined in Definition~\ref{def:hallucination}.
+In image processing, wavelets and shearlets have been shown as powerful dictionaries \cite{mallat1999wavelet,kutyniok2012shearlets,kutyniok2016shearlab,guo2006sparse,li2022convolutional}.
+Their ability to extract localized and directional texture information makes them ideal tools for highlighting hallucination-prone regions.
 Let $X \in \X \subset \RR^{t_1}$, $Y \in \Y \subset \RR^{t_2}$.
-Here, we flatten the images into vectors for simplicity.
-We refer to $W$ as either a discrete wavelet transform (DWT) or a discrete shearlet transform (DST).
-For an in-depth overview of wavelets and shearlets, please refer to the appendix.
+Here, we flatten the images to vectors for simplicity.
+We refer to $W$ as a discrete wavelet transform (DWT) or a discrete shearlet transform (DST).
+For an in-depth overview of wavelets and shearlets, please refer to \cite{mallat1999wavelet}.
 The texture information is contained in $\hat X := WX \in \RR^{\hat{t}_1}$ for a certain $\hat{t}_1$ determined by $W$.
 Each $i$-th element in $\hat{X}$ contains different directional texture information in $X$.
 In the output space $\Y$, we can similarly compute texture information of $Y$ by a DWT/DST, denoted as $\hat Y \in \RR^{\hat{t}_2}$.